pizzadotdoggo/pizzadotdoggo/README.md

 ★ I am Demiplatonic, Therefore it is more than likely that it will take me a while to warm up to people!!

-★ Apothisexual, **Anything** remotely sexual can and will make me uncomfortable and I might even block said person who is acting that way, it is best not to even make flirty jokes towards me anyways unless I am close to you, and **In a platonic manner**
+★ Apothisexual, **Anything** remotely sexual can and will make me uncomfortable and I might even block said person who is acting that way, it is best not to even make flirty jokes towards me anyways unless I am close to you, and said **In a platonic manner**
 </details>

 ⋆｡˚ ☁︎ ˚｡⋆｡˚☽˚｡⋆